CarouselDancing/CarouselTangoWorld/README.md

    Feel free to modify and customize the scene to suit your specific requirements.
 You can adjust textures, models, lighting, and other elements to match your project's theme.

+**Note about Light Probe:**

+   The scene includes a light probe for testing purposes.
+You can remove or replace this with your desired dancer content or any other lighting setup.

 ## Installation

 There is no specific installation process for this project, as it's a standalone Unity 3D scene.
 Simply follow the "Usage" instructions to explore and utilize the town environment in your Unity projects.